rhall-pivotal/tas-strategic-initiatives-site/README.md

 # PCF Isolation Segment

-To build, download consul, loggregator, rootfs, diego, and garden-runc releases into a `releases/` directory in this repo.
+To build, download the latest compiled versions of consul, loggregator, rootfs, diego, and garden-runc releases from the releng `s3://compiled-releases/1.10/` bucket and put them in a `releases/` directory in this repo.
 Then run the build-tile script.